TheThirdFloor/UnrealP4Migrate/README.md

     - UnrealP4Migrate.uplugin
 - MyProject.uproject

+This plugin uses the embedded Python interpreter in Unreal and requires the `p4python` package be installed.
+The main widget will assist with installing this package if it's not available the first time it is run (see Python Packages below).

 ## Usage
 Run the Editor Utility Widget called UnrealP4Migrate.
 See [Editor Utility Widgets | Unreal Engine 4.27 Documentation](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/UMG/UserGuide/EditorUtilityWidgets) for more info.